 Outside of the wealthy bubbles where people walk dogs in master planned communities and get massages after dinner, Manila is crowded and smoggy.
 Jeepneys and taxis jostled bumper to bumper, their engines expelling thick bursts of exhaust which coated the street-side food stalls like powdered sugar.
 Although the taxis offered an oasis of air-conditioned oxygen, there was the gamble of being stranded in the unending rush hour listening to “big radio, Big Radio, BIG RADIO.
 BIG BIG BIG RADIO!!!!”

 Barret and I opted for a colorfully themed jeepney ride instead.
-We sat on a long bench behind the driver and across from a woman still half clothed after breastfeeding.
 While everyone warned us about theft and deceitful cab drivers, it seemed as if jeepneys fell outside of this realm.
 The passenger’s fares honestly flowed down a chain of hands to the driver and vice versa with the change.

 It might sound oxymoronic to say I was surprised that the Chinese Cemetery was so quiet, but it isn’t when you consider the neighbors.
 The Manila North Cemetery, just next door, has a thriving population of several thousand living bodies.
 Families cook, children play, and a few entrepreneurs even operate businesses from within the mausoleums.
 So it was interesting that the tombs in the Chinese Cemetery, which resemble small apartments with their running water, AC, rooftop balconies and fenced gardens, would be unoccupied.
 I guess money does buy privacy, especially in the afterlife.